tgaspar/linux-fe/docs/workshop/filesystem-and-navigation.md

 <!-- Hidden information -->
 <!-- The content in this page was inspired by: -->
 <!--  https://www.linux.com/training-tutorials/linux-filesystem-explained/ -->
-As promised before we will now look into how the Linux file system (Ubuntu, to be precise) is organized.
+As promised before, we will now look into how the Linux file system (Ubuntu, to be precise) is organized.

 Type the following command and observe the output:
 ```